kb-dk/veraPDF-rest/README.md

 * `mvn -q clean package exec:java`
 * `java -jar target/verapdf-rest.jar server`
 * `docker-compose up --build`
-* Launch `VeraPdfRestLauncher` from within your IDE.
+* Launch `org.verapdf.rest.app.VeraPdfRestLauncher` from within your IDE.

 Go to [localhost:8080/api/info](http://localhost:8080/api/info) to see if the server is running, you should see something like: